I-Spangler/trees/README.md

 # trees
-naive SBB (redblack) and unbalanced tree for my classes at UFMG
+naive has table, SBB tree (redblack) and unbalanced tree for my classes at UFMG using C